 Chemical Properties of Carbon

-Carbon has the symbol C (for carbon) and is a tetragen.
-This means that it is in the fourth group of the periodic system of elements.
-Within this group, it is the first element and, thus, is in the second period.
-It has the atomic number six and is a non-metal.
-Moreover, it has a melting point of 3550°C and its boiling temperature is 4827°C. A chemically pure carbon may be prepared in the laboratory through the termic decomposition of sucrose in absence of oxygen.
+Carbon (symbol C) is a tetragen; this means that it is in the 4th group of the periodic system of elements.
+Within this group, it is the 1st element and, thus, is in the 2nd period.
+It has the atomic number 6 and is a non-metal.
+It has a melting point of 3550°C and a boiling point of 4827°C. Chemically pure carbon may be prepared in the laboratory through the thermal decomposition of sucrose in the absence of oxygen.
 The physical and chemical properties of carbon are also dependent on the crystalline structure of the element.

-Carbon has a relative atomic mass of 12 grams per mole.
-However, there are two additional isotopes of carbon: C13 and C14.
-Hereby, C13 is the more frequent isotope and is considered stable.
-C14, on the other side, is very rare and unstable.
-Its half-life time is 5730 years.
-It is used for radiometric dating of organic substances.
-Additionally, the density for graphite is estimated to be 2.25 g/cm³ and that for diamond is approximated to be 3.51 g/cm³.
+Carbon has a relative atomic mass of 12 grams per mol.
+However, there are 2 additional isotopes of carbon: C13 and C14.
+C13 is the more frequent isotope and is considered stable.
+C14, on the other hand, is very rare and unstable.
+Its half-life is 5730 years and it is used for the radiometric dating of organic substances.
+Additionally, the density for graphite is estimated to be 2.25 g/cm³ and that for diamond is approximately 3.51 g/cm³.

-Pure carbon mostly organizes in crystalline form and, thus, forms either graphite or diamonds as a modification.
-The diamond is the hardest natural substance and is also used as a cutting material beside its use as gem.
+Pure carbon mostly exists in crystalline form and forms either graphite or diamonds as a modification.
+Diamond is the hardest natural substance and is also used as a cutting material besides its use as a gem.
 Under normal pressure and temperature conditions, graphite is the thermodynamically stable form of pure carbon.
-Due to its electronic conductivity, it is used as an electrode in the industry.
-Equally important is the fact that carbon as a free element has numerous uses such as its application a black fume pigment in inks for printers and rims for motor vehicles.
-Graphite, an allotrope of carbon, is used as a lubricant, for pencil tips, as an electrode in dry cells and as a component for high temperature crucibles.
+Because of its electronic conductivity, it is used as an electrode in the industry.
+Equally important is the fact that carbon as a free element has numerous uses such as its application as a black fume pigment in inks for printers and rims for motor vehicles.
+Graphite, an allotrope of carbon, is used as a lubricant, for pencil tips, as an electrode in dry cells, and as a component for high-temperature crucibles.
 An amorphous form of carbon referred to as vegetal carbon is utilized predominantly for industrial purposes for the manufacture of bleaching agents and as a gas absorbent.

 In its less crystalline form, carbon is also known as soot.
-Mostly, soot forms as a byproduct of combustions processes.
+Mostly, soot forms as a byproduct of combustive processes.
 The regular inhalation of soot can lead to pneumoconiosis and cardiac damages.
-Besides, evidence-based studies on workers who come into direct physical contact with carbon particles may experience inflammation on the hair follicles as well as occurrences of oral mucosal lesions.
+Moreover, evidence-based studies on workers who come into direct physical contact with carbon particles have shown that they may experience inflammation on the hair follicles and oral mucosal lesions.

-Often, the medical practitioner encounters carbon as a compound with oxygen.
-Under high temperatures, these two elements form carbon monoxide CO or carbon dioxide CO2.
+Often, carbon is encountered as a compound with oxygen.
+Under high temperatures, these 2 elements form carbon monoxide (CO) or carbon dioxide (CO2).
 The latter is primarily important in the context of respiration and blood circulation.

-In nature, carbon can only scarcely be found as an element in its pure form, but rather as a compound with other elements.
-In this sense, carbon can form a larger number of different compounds than all other elements combined together.
+In nature, carbon is scarcely found in its pure form, but rather as a compound in combination with other elements.
+In this sense, carbon can form a larger number of different compounds than all other elements combined.
 Most frequently, carbon binds with hydrogen.
-Together with oxygen, nitrogen and sulfur, these two elements form the basis of organic chemistry.
+Together with oxygen, nitrogen, and sulfur, these 2 elements form the basis of organic chemistry.